 Your emotions are essential aspects of your awareness, your intelligence, your social skills, and your ability to communicate — and each one has a specific purpose.

-Every emotion has a specific function, a specific purpose, and a specific action for you to complete so that it can move on and make room for the next emotion, the next thought, and the next idea.
-As we enter into an exploration of emotions as distinct and separate things that require unique responses, I thought you might like to get an empathic sense for emotions by looking at something that isn’t an emotion: Love.
+Every emotion has a specific function and a specific action for you to complete so that it can move back and make room for your next emotion, your next thought, and your next idea.
+As we explore emotions as distinct and separate entities that require unique responses, I thought you might like to get an empathic sense for emotions by looking at something that isn’t an emotion: Love.

 When an emotion is healthy, it arises only when it’s needed, it shifts and changes in response to its environment, and it recedes willingly once it has addressed an issue.
 When love is healthy, it does none of these things.

 If emotions repeat themselves endlessly, or appear with the same exact intensity over and over again, then something is wrong.
 Yet real love is a steadfast promise that repeats itself endlessly through life and beyond death.

 Love does not increase or decrease in response to its environment, and it does not change with the changing winds.
 Love is not an emotion; it doesn’t behave the way emotions do.